jackthomas1430/Climate_Analysis_Exploration/README.md

         -Returns the minimum, average, and maximum temperatures for a specified start or start-end range.

 ## Files
 - 'sqlalchemy-challenge'(https://github.com/jackthomas1430/sqlalchemy-challenge.git) :The main repo for this challenge.
+- 'SurfUp': Directory containing all files needed for the challenge.
     - 'Resources': Directory containing data files ('hawaii_measurements.csv','hawaii_stations.csv') 'hawaii.sqlite').
     - 'Results': Directory containing images of the results
     - 'app.py': Main Flask application script.
     - 'climate_starter.ipyn'`: Jupyter Notebook containing data analysis and exploration.

 ## Instructions
 1. Ensure the following have been installed: